Diamante-Smith/Active-Directory/README.md

-- In the domain controller right click the start menu and press run, type wf.msc this is for Windows firewall
+- In the domain controller right click the start menu and press run, type wf.msc this is for the Windows firewall